ajy25/TableMage/README.md

 pip install .
 ```

-For notes regarding dependencies, please refer to `./dev_notes/dependencies.md`.
+TableMage officially supports Python versions 3.10 through 3.12.

-TableMage supports Python versions 3.10 through 3.12.
+> [!NOTE]

-**Note for MacOS users:** You might run into an error involving XGBoost, one of TableMage's dependencies, when using TableMage for the first time.
+> **For MacOS users:** You might run into an error involving XGBoost, one of TableMage's dependencies, when using TableMage for the first time.
-To resolve this error, you'll need to install libomp: `brew install libomp`.
+> To resolve this error, you'll need to install libomp: `brew install libomp`.
 This requries [Homebrew](https://brew.sh/).

 ## Quick start (low-code)